tbrowder/Net-IP-Lite/README.md

 introduction to IP addresses along with links to the authoritative RFCs.

+## Status

+This early version (less than 1.0.0) is considered usable, but the APIs are subject to change until version 1.0.0 is released.

 ## Debugging

 For debugging, use one the following methods: